-Wrapping and putting away your warm woolen sweaters, winter jackets and boots is an obvious sign of an upcoming spring-cleaning.
-This is the exact time when you’d probably get a chance to spend some time alone messing with old books, photo albums or collections reminding of your interests, hobbies, and meaningful life memories.
+Wrapping and putting away your warm woollen sweaters, winter jackets, and boots is an obvious sign of an upcoming spring cleaning.
+This is the exact time when you’d probably get a chance to spend some time alone messing with old books, photo albums, or collections reminding you of your interests, hobbies, and meaningful life memories.

 And it is, as soon as you realize that, your career needs some “cleaning” as well.
-Does not matter, if you’re in the process of a job search or on the contrary by now have a stable employment, use spring-cleaning as a good chance to reconsider your career possibilities.
+Does not matter.
+If you’re in the process of a job search or, on the contrary, by now have stable employment, use spring cleaning as a good chance to reconsider your career possibilities.

-To start resume editing, consider using the following recommendations: keep it no longer than 1-2 pages long, avoid hackneyed expressions and show results of your past job, instead of using descriptions of your former responsibilities.
+To start resume editing, consider using the following recommendations: keep it no longer than 1-2 pages long, avoid hackneyed expressions, and show results of your past job, instead of using descriptions of your former responsibilities.

-Sheffield says that HR managers are not interested in what you did – it’s all about what you’ve done and accomplished.
-This is because employer hires you to solve his problems, not yours or anyone else’s.
+Sheffield says that H.R. managers are not interested in what you did – it’s all about what you’ve done and accomplished.
+This is because the employer hires you to solve his problems, not yours or anyone else’s.
 Use numbers and keywords related to your job skills and education.

 Check Old Stuff

 As you’re in the process of cleaning your house, take some time to look through your old diaries, photo albums or high school yearbooks.
 Sometimes, looking through personal archives reminds you of many of your past talents and interests, such as long-forgotten dreams of becoming a successful football player or a famous chemist.

 Consider Your Interests and Needs

 Additionally, try to collect all of your financial documentation, primarily your checkbook, and make an analysis of what you’re spending your money on.
-What can your purchases tell about your personal life priorities?
-Are you satisfied with your current salary or you believe that you deserve more?
+What can your purchases tell about your life priorities?
+Are you satisfied with your current salary, or do you believe that you deserve more?

-Devote some time for yourself: as you’re doing the “clean up” and have some time on your own, there comes a great opportunity to consider your strengths and weaknesses.
-People just get so busy living their lives so that they never get to ask questions like: “Do I enjoy my job?”, “Am I satisfied with my earnings?” and “What am I doing to pursue my life goals?”
+Devote some time for yourself: as you’re doing the “clean up” and have some time on your own, there comes an excellent opportunity to consider your strengths and weaknesses.
+People get so busy living their lives so that they never get to ask questions like: “Do I enjoy my job?”, “Am I satisfied with my earnings?” and “What am I doing to pursue my life goals?”

-Consider of what naturally interests you most.
+Consider what naturally interests you most.
 According to Win Sheffield, one of the Five O’Clock Club career coaches, you should, at least, be aware of what you are doing and why.
 This is to make you feel confident about your further moves.
 You do not have to prepare a strict plan of how your future should go.